lenko-d/payments-engine/README.md

 ## Design choices and assumptions

 A withdraw request will not do anything if the available money in the account is less than the requested amount.

+## How to run unit tests
+cargo test